 This is not a reason to delay solar.
 It is a reason to get the sequence right before you start.

 The core principle is simple: assess and remediate any waterproofing issues before the panels go on, not after.
-The cost of lifting a 20-panel array, re-waterproofing a flat concrete roof, and remounting the system is several times the cost of waterproofing before installation.
+The cost of lifting a 20-panel array, re-waterproofing a flat concrete roof, and remounting the system is several times the cost of waterproofing the roof before installation.
 The cost of a water leak finding its way through a ceiling, into electrical fittings, or down a wall cavity is higher still — and the damage may not be immediately visible.

 Singapore's climate amplifies this.
 With approximately 2,400mm of annual rainfall, monsoon deluges that can drop 80mm in an hour, and roof surface temperatures regularly exceeding 70°C, waterproofing systems are under some of the most demanding combined loads on the planet.
 They need to be in good condition before a solar system extends their working life to 25 years.